Sol-so-special/OmniKnow-RAG-Agent/CONTRIBUTING.md

-# Contributing to **OmniKnow RAG Agent**
+# Contributing to **OmniKnow RAG Assistant**

-Contributions to the OmniKnow RAG Agent are welcome!
+Contributions to the OmniKnow RAG Assistant are welcome!
 This document provides guidelines for contributing to the project.

 ___